 Evaluating people’s performance, giving feedback, and probably appreciating them satisfy their needs of recognizing and therefore increases their self-esteem.

-Clarifying the definition of tasks and criteria.
+Performance management system contributes to Clarifying the definition of tasks and criteria.

 Employees gain a better understanding of the needed and expected behaviors and outcomes.
 They also gain a better understanding of what they need to do to be successful.
 (For example, which criteria determine career success?)

 If you don’t tell people what you want, you cannot expect them to be fulfilled.
 A performance management system will help you to determine your expectations.